-Business Case Maturity level affects business case results: practical guidance for increasing gains, reducing costs, and reducing risk.
+Business Case Maturity level resides in the skills and knowledge of the organization’s individuals.
+Maturity level affects business case results: practical guidance for increasing gains, reducing costs, and reducing risk.

 Business Case Maturity Level matters because everyone involved with your business case is likely to have serious questions about the case-building process.
 As a result, the project manager, outside consultant, and senior managers all want to know what they are in for!
 And they want to know if the results are going to be worth the effort.